-- Liability depends upon whether Burden (B) is less than Loss (L) multiplied by Probability (P). - The first two factors measure cost of taking risky action. - The third factor, measures the cost of reducing or avoiding the risk of harm. - B is the cost (burden) of taking precautions, and P is the probability of loss (L).
+- Liability depends upon whether Burden (B) is less than Loss (L) multiplied by Probability (P). - P and L measure cost of taking risky action. - B, measures the cost of reducing or avoiding the risk of harm. - B is the cost (burden) of taking precautions, and P is the probability of loss (L).
 L is the gravity of loss.
-The product of P x L must be a greater amount than B to create a duty of due care for the defendant
+The product of P x L must be a greater amount than B to create a duty of due care for the defendant.